josephbeuysmum/Dertisch/README.md

 * *it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed.*

 All `Dertisch` kitchen classes have `DTOrders` injected by default, and it is also possible to inject other model classes into each other.
 For instance, in the code example above `DTImages` has `DTUrlSession` injected as it depends upon it to load external images.

+`SomeDish`, `SomeWaiter`, and `SomeHeadChef` are bespoke classes (or structs) written for the implementing app in question, and the registration function is which they appear creates a `viewController -> presenterModel <- interactor` relationship.

 The above code example features the two model classes `SomeSousChef` and `SomeIngredient`.
 These are bespoke kitchen classes not included in `Dertisch` but written specifically for the implementing app in question.
 The boilerplate code for `SomeSousChef` looks like this: